 Suggested Four Day Sailing Adventure Itinerary

 Day One: Your San Juan Islands crewed boat vacation starts late morning from Bellingham.
 Leaving Bellingham Bay, you’ll head up Hale Passage to make Sucia Island the first night’s destination.
 Along the way you’ll see Lummi Island to the west and the Lummi reservation to the east.
 Crossing Rosario Strait you’ll sail past Matia Island before reaching our destination.
-Sucia Island is a beautiful marine park featuring hiking and beachcombing.
+Sucia Island is a beautiful marine park featuring hiking, kayaking, and beachcombing.
 You can spend the afternoon exploring the marine life and natural sandstone formations.
-We will set anchor in either Fossil Bay or Echo Bay, and prepare a delicious dinner onboard.
+We will set anchor in either Fossil Bay or Echo Bay, and prepare a delicious dinner aboard.

 Day Two: We weigh anchor and set sail past Patos Island, offering spectacular views of the lighthouse and Mount Baker beyond.
 Weather and current permitting, we’ll circle Stuart Island via Boundary Pass.
 Keep an eye out for traveling pods of Orca whales.
 This is a popular spot for them to congregate!
 Prevost Harbor will be our overnight anchor destination.
 Visiting Stewart Island is like travelling back in time.
 There are great sights to see on Stuart Island, including the one room schoolhouse and the Turn Point Lighthouse.
 It is fun to explore the history of this wonderful island.